 6Walking around with your top off

 Something we see constantly: shop owners trying their upmost to tell customers in the most diplomatic way to keep their tops on in their bars and restaurants.
 Ibiza is 100% touristic, but that doesn’t give us the excuse to forget our most basic manners.
 And a word to the wise, many establishments will make their feelings known with the No shirt, no service signs hanging in the window.

 No No No! don’t even think about it!
 To those from Madrid who visit take a post it and stick on the tap.
 “Don’t drink me”.
 Do some exercise and carry up some water bottles to the apartment.
 Your health will thank you for it.

 8Leave rubbish on the beach

 A definite!
-If you’re one of those that brings the picnic down to the beach, and leaves your stuff scattered as you go down, then do us a favour, head home and never come back.
-Those of us who reside in Ibiza are so fed up seeing the same behaviour summer after summer.
-If you you love Ibiza as much as we do, help us take care of it.
+If you’re one of those that bring the picnic down to the beach and leaves your stuff scattered as you go down, then do us a favor, head home and never come back.
+Those of us who reside in Ibiza is so fed up seeing the same behavior summer after summer.
+If you love Ibiza as much as we do, help us take care of it.

 9Try to Park in Central Ibiza in the middle of Summer

-Ibiza receives more and more tourists every year and it’s no surprise that the city centre get more and more inundated with cars during the high season.
+Ibiza receives more and more tourists every year and it’s no surprise that the city center gets more and more inundated with cars during the high season.
 If you want to avoid going around in circles and getting stressed out, park a bit further out and walk in.
-It’s a small city and everything is a few foot paths away.
+It’s a small city and everything is a few footpaths away.

 10Go up to Dalt Vila in high heels